folio-org/mod-graphql/doc/inventory-records.md

-# Entites associated with inventory records
+# Entities associated with inventory records

 We need to establish which ID in the inventory record could usefully be looked up and dereferenced, so we can provide link information in their JSON Schemas.
 The following table catalogues these fields.